These 12 Esther Perel Quotes Will Invigorate and Surprise You

 7. She says that keeping a sense of autonomy is key to keeping the spark alive:

 “It’s hard to feel attracted to someone who has abandoned her sense of autonomy.”

 Perel often talks about the relationship between love and sexual intimacy and says they exist as parallel narratives.
 The attraction piece thrives when there exists a sense of mystery and autonomy.

-7. This Esther Perel quotes stresses the importance of continually reinventing yourself:
+10. Esther Perel stresses the importance of continually reinventing yourself.

 There are so many layers to every person.
 This quote liberates the reader to enjoy the unveiling of those layers.
 It supports the idea that having a continually evolving relationship is a great way for it to remain vital.

 11. All couples have many sides to their relationship.
 You only see one.

 “Couples may show only a specific side of their life in public—usually, the happy one.
 You’re seeing only the good moments that someone has chosen to show.
 What you don’t see: the bickering, the blow-out arguments, or the boring nights spent at home.” – Esther Perel.

 Don’t hold unrealistic expectations of your relationship based on how you see other couples behave.